tnfigueiredo/living-doc-kotlin-spring-sample/README.md

 ![docs/spec-struct.jpeg](./docs/spec-struct.jpeg)

 This structure will be the concept to create the files in the documentation for the BDD test cases and specification.
-It will be explained better when presenting it in the source code project.
+Since it is common to group the user stories in epics, the layer described as use cases will be not present in the documentation.
+The files structure will be explained better when presenting it in the source code project.

 ## Project configuration